surajkumarcse/AgentExtractionScript/README.md

   4. automateAgent.sh -> Bash shell script to access the website and store the content in 'addAgent.json'.
   5. addAgent.json -> This is final result of the agent list in json format.

-  It is a task given from the company where I am working as an Intern.
+  It is a task given by the company where I am working as an Intern.

 Thanks,
 Suraj Kumar